This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

-The key words MUST, MUST NOT, REQUIRED, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this specification are to be interpreted as described in [RFC2119].
+The key words MAY and MUST are to be interpreted as described in [RFC2119].

 This specification defines conformance criteria that apply to a single product: the user agent that implements the interfaces that it contains.